 Though several of this area's buildings are picturesque, we find none more captivating than the broken down old Customs Building at the end of Soi 36.
 With faded plaster walls, French-colonial style shutters hanging from broken windows and a reverent old clock tower that no longer ticks, the building sits by the river like an intentionally untouched tribute to a bygone era -- or the perfect setting for a horror movie.
 Rounding out the early 20th century nostalgic part of our Charoen Krung walk, we enjoy a more organised historical display at the Bangkokian Museum down Soi 43.

-With a BTS skytrain station and Express Boat pier to our right and the bank headquarters of Sathorn Road shooting off to the left, we find ourselves beneath Saphan Taksin bridge.
+With a BTS skytrain station and riverbaot pier to our right and the bank headquarters of Sathorn Road shooting off to the left, we find ourselves beneath Saphan Taksin bridge.
 At nearby Wat Yannawa, we climb on the quirky temple hall built by Rama IV to resemble a Chinese trading junk.
-Across the street looms the "Sathorn Unique", a high-rise luxury apartment building left unfinished when developers ran short on cash following the 1997 Asia financial crisis.
+Across the street looms the Sathorn Unique, a high-rise luxury apartment building that became a ghost tower after developers ran short on cash following the 1997 Asia financial crisis.

 From here, Charoen Krung mellows out once more and remains quiet over its last few kilometres.
 Though old shophouses continue to line the road, we're taken with some of the more modest residences that seem to make the most of what they have.
-Before heading back to the BTS station, we rest our feet and watch a fiery orange sun sink below the river from Bangkok's longest boardwalk at Asiatique night bazaar near Soi 74.
+Before heading back to the skytrain, we rest our feet and watch a fiery orange sun sink below the river from Bangkok's longest boardwalk at Asiatique night bazaar near Soi 74.

 Charoen Krung Road provides many glimpses into Bangkok's past, but it's also an example of the momentum that has carried the city forward.
-As we cruise above ground towards the malls and skyscrapers of central Bangkok, we reflect on how a tram car service that began running on Charoen Krung in 1894 must have been met by a similar excitement to that which energized the city when the skytrain first set sail in 1999.
-The very same momentum that brought Charoen Krung into existence 150 years ago continues to drive Bangkok towards a familiar idea -- prosperity.
+As we cruise towards the malls and skyscrapers of central Bangkok, we reflect on how a tram car service that began running on Charoen Krung in 1894 must have been met by a similar excitement to that which energized the city when the skytrain first set sail in 1999.
+The very same momentum that brought Charoen Krung into existence 150 years ago continues to drive Bangkok towards a familiar idea: prosperity.

 Ready for a walk?
 Check out this map pinpointing the highlights of Charoen Krung.